thoughtbot/maintaining-open-source-projects/book/05-documentation.md

 ## Wiki

-The wiki is a perfect place for an FAQ section for the software.
+The wiki is a perfect place for a FAQ section for the software.
 You can start it with a mostly blank FAQ template with a few questions and answers, so there will be an obvious place for people to contribute questions and answers after the project is under way.

 As the maintainer you don’t _need_ this documentation, because you already understand most of your project, if not every corner of it.
-It can be difficult to see things from a newcomer’s point of view, and describe steps that seem so obvious that you might deem unworthy of mention.
-You will need the users coming up with questions, and updating the documentation freely as they see fit.
+It can be difficult to see things from a newcomer’s point of view, and describe steps that seem obvious and unworthy of mention.
+You will need the users coming up with their questions, and freely updating the documentation as they see fit.
 A wiki is the perfect implementation of such a protocol.

 As a result of its independence and complete freedom to change, it will have many different style and ways of writing.
 Its absolutely open nature leaves room